Why is my Air Conditioner Leaking Water?

 Are you seeing drips come down from your ceiling?
 If this is occurring right below your attic where your HVAC system is located, then it could be coming from your A/C.

 Should You Call A Plumber for a Leaky Air Conditioner?

 No. There are one or two other things you should do instead.

 First, if you feel able to handle some level of minor HVAC repair, you can try to troubleshoot potential problems that are causing your leak.
 You may find that you are able to fix it yourself.

 If you are not able to fix the problem yourself, you will need to call an HVAC technician.
 A leak coming from your air conditioning components requires a trained A/C technician to handle it.
-Professional A/C Technicians, like those on our skilled team at DALCO Heating & Air Conditioning, are trained in handling drain line issues related to your A/C.
+Professional A/C Technicians, like those on our skilled team at DALCO Heating & Air Conditioning in Denver, are trained in handling drain line issues related to your A/C.

 Why There is Water in Your A/C